albertllousas/functional-domain-driven-design/README.md

 several purposes, one of them is to discover and decompose a domain into subdomains through domain events, which will discovered and clustered by development teams and domain experts together (If you are already interested [here](https://github.com/ddd-crew/eventstorming-glossary-cheat-sheet) some tips.)

-Coming back to our cool problem, let's suppose we have run this session with all the stakeholders and here the subdomains as a result:
+Coming back to our cool problem, let's suppose we have run this session with all the stakeholders and we got the subdomains as a result:

 <p align="center">
   <img width="70%" src="doc/img/sub-domains.png">
 </p>

-As you can see we also identified the different [types](https://thedomaindrivendesign.io/domains-and-subdomains/) of subdomains, the **core** ones, the parts of the domain which have the greatest potential for business impact, supporting subdomains, without them our Domain cannot be successful, and generic subdomains, the ones that could be even outsourced.
+As you can see we have also identified the different [types](https://thedomaindrivendesign.io/domains-and-subdomains/) of subdomains, the **core** ones, the parts of the domain which have the greatest potential for business impact, supporting subdomains, without them our Domain cannot be successful, and generic subdomains, the ones that could be even outsourced.